seunghyuns98/VideoColorGrading/README.md

 ## ❤️ Acknowledgement

-We have used codes from other great research work, including [Animate-Anyone](https://github.com/guoqincode/Open-AnimateAnyone), [GeometryCrafter] (https://github.com/TencentARC/GeometryCrafter).
+We have used codes from other great research work, including [Animate-Anyone](https://github.com/guoqincode/Open-AnimateAnyone), [GeometryCrafter](https://github.com/TencentARC/GeometryCrafter).
 We sincerely thank the authors for their awesome work!

 ## 📜 Citation